 10. True Blood (2008-2014)

 ‘True Blood’ launched in late 2008, created by Alan Ball and based on The Sookie Stackhouse Novels.
-It premiered to modest viewing figures but quickly gained popularity and as a result, it grown to become HBO’s most watched series since ‘The Sopranos’.
+It premiered to modest viewing figures but quickly gained popularity, and as a result, it has grown to become HBO’s most-watched series since ‘The Sopranos.’
 The series follows Sookie Stackhouse, a barmaid living in Louisiana, whose life changes when vampires reveal their existence to the world.
 It is a fine example of television done well: The characters, although over the top, are captivating; the narrative may be formulaic, but it is interspersed with significant sub-plot and unexpected twists; the dialogue is both believable and articulate, and the production values are extremely good.
-However, it lose its way a bit in the middle, but is worth a watch.
+However, it loses its way a bit in the middle, but it is still worth a watch.

 Read More: Best Teen TV Shows of All Time